Do you want to start a WordPress blog in under 10 minutes?

 Hosting is usually paid for in 1-year increments.
-You can signup for monthly hosting but it isn’t recommended because you end up paying a lot more.
-It costs anywhere between $60-$80 per year depending on the hosting plan (see below for more information).
+You can signup for monthly hosting, but it isn’t recommended because you pay a lot more.
+It costs anywhere between $60-$80 per year, depending on the hosting plan (see below for more information).

 How do I pick a blog host?

 There are three important things to look for in a blog host.

 - Security: Does the blog host have a good track record in protecting your blog from hackers, malware, DDOS attacks, etc?